MustardChef/WSABuilds/Guides/General Usage Guides/LocalHostLoopback.md

 # WSABuilds &nbsp; &nbsp; <img src="https://img.shields.io/github/downloads/MustardChef/WSABuilds/total?label=Total%20Downloads&style=for-the-badge"/> &nbsp;
 ## Guide: LocalHost Loopback

+### Localhost Loopback has now been officially added to the update 2308 of WSA, and so this guide is probably outdated now.

+---

 #### Preface: You want to connect WSA to the localhost (Windows 11 hosting machine) or to a development server I run on Windows 11 or any such scenario where you would want to connect to the Windows 11 localhost, but are unable to

 ## Process: